-Action to be taken People involved/Task required Documents issued 2.
-The death must be registered.
-Make an appointment with the registrar The registrar issues: A] A certified copy of the registration of death certificate (often called an 'original' death certificate), there is a fee for each certificate.
-B] A 'green form' allowing burial or cremation, except in some circumstances where the coroner has been involved (free).
-C] Issues a unique reference code for Tell Us Once (they may also give a 'BD8 form' which can be used to notify the DWP of the death) - free.
+The death must be registered unless there is to be an inquest.
+You will be informed that you may make an appointment to register the death.
+A] A certified copy of the registration of death certificate (often called an 'original' death certificate), there is a fee for each certificate.
+Make an appointment to register in the area in which the person died.
+B] A 'green form' allowing burial or cremation, except in some circumstances where the Coroner has been involved (free).
+C] Issues a unique reference code for Tell Us Once.
 See below for more on Tell Us Once.
-D] If the body is to be taken overseas there is no green form and an application for an Out of England certificate may be issued (free).
+D] If the body is to be taken overseas there is no green form and an application for an Out of England certificate may be issued (free). • the death.
+Make an appointment to register in the